First Alert: tracking heavy rain and strong storm threat this week

-SOUTH MISSISSIPPI (WLOX) - A wetter and possibly stormier pattern may set up later this week across the region.
+SOUTH MISSISSIPPI (WLOX) - A wetter and possibly stormier pattern will likely set up across the region by the middle of the week.
 Heavy rain and possibly a few strong to severe storms could impact the WLOX area.

-South wind will bring moist air off the Gulf to our region which will be enough to produce at least a few rain showers on Monday and Tuesday with perhaps a rumble of thunder.
-So, take your umbrella just in case.
+South wind will bring moist air off the Gulf to our region which will be enough to produce at least a few rain showers Monday night into Tuesday.
+Any rain Monday night through Tuesday morning will be very light.

-On Wednesday, a system will arrive bringing much wetter and possibly stormier weather.
+A low pressure system will be moving through Southeast Texas and the Gulf Coast this week.
+On Wednesday, this system will be near South Mississippi, bringing much wetter and possibly stormier weather.
 Right now, our Wednesday severe threat is low: a 2 on a scale of 1 up to 5.
-This threat level may go up or down depending on the latest trends.

-We’ll be keeping an eye on the newest information so monitor the latest forecast in case of any changes.
+If we have enough warm, unstable air, a few storms could become strong to severe.
+If we stay too cool, our severe weather threat will be lower.

-Heavy rain amounts of one to three inches will be possible on Wednesday and Wednesday night in the WLOX area possibly leading to a flood threat.
+Heavy rainfall of one to three inches will be likely on Wednesday and Wednesday night in the WLOX area, and this could cause a flooding threat.
+Locally higher amounts of 3-4″ are possible.
+Models are in good agreement that all of South Mississippi will see rain through late Wednesday night.

 Dry and sunny weather returns late week and for the weekend.